nationcost/adore-doc/setup-guides/buttons.md

 ### Buttons not appearing
 - Check if you have the required permissions
 - Verify the message link is correct
-- Try using `,buttonrole list` or `,buttonresponse list` to see if it was added
+- Try using `,buttonrole list` or `,buttonresponder list` to see if it was added

 ### Role not being given
 - Ensure the bot's role is higher than the role being assigned